Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-Another example for direct measurement of what is of interest is the objective function of $k$-means clustering, which directly measures the quality of the approximation of any data point by the closest cluster centroid (more generally, often loss functions can be constructed that formalise the aim of analysis).
-If achieving a good performance in this respect is the aim of analysis (for example if clustering is used for data set size reduction before some other analysis, and all clustered objects are replaced by the cluster centroid in a final analysis), $k$-means clustering is a suitable method even in situations that are very different from the model for which $k$-means is maximum likelihood, namely normal distributions with same spherical covariance matrix in all clusters but different cluster means.
-Statisticians have argued that $k$-means often does not work well if this assumption is violated (e.g., \cite{Vermunt11} in a discussion of \cite{SteBru11}), but this relies on the view that reconstructing the true model is required, which may deviate from what is needed in practice.
+Another example for direct measurement of what is of interest is the objective function of \hbindex{$k$-means clustering} (for details see \cite{HeMeMuRo15}), which directly measures the quality of the approximation of any data point by the closest cluster centroid (more generally, often \hbindex{loss functions} can be constructed that formalise the aim of analysis).
+If achieving a good performance in this respect is the aim of analysis (for example if clustering is used for data set size reduction before some other analysis, and all clustered objects are replaced by the cluster centroid in a final analysis), $k$-means clustering is a suitable method even in situations that are very different from the model for which $k$-means is ML, namely Gaussian distributions with same spherical covariance matrix in all clusters but different cluster means.
+Statisticians have argued that $k$-means often does not work well if this assumption is violated (e.g., \cite{Vermunt11} in a discussion of \cite{SteBru11}), but this relies on the view that reconstructing the true model is required, which may deviate from what is needed in practice. \item[(2) Is the model compatible with the data?]
+I will discuss this in more detail in the subsection on statistical inference. \item[(3) How does the model relate to subject matter knowledge?]
+The model should be informed by perceptions and ideas (subject matter knowledge, which is not necessarily ``objective'') regarding the real process to be modelled, such as specific reasons for dependence, non-identity, or also for or against particular distributional shapes such as symmetry.
+Just to give an example, dependence by having the same teacher and communication between students makes the use of an i.i.d. model for analysing student results for students from the same class or even school suspicious, and it can be controversially discussed to what extent introducing dependence only in form of an additive random effect addresses this appropriately.